 Perhaps the best time to visit Besalú is during the first weekend of September, when the city dresses up to celebrate its traditional medieval festival.

 During the festivities, the Middle Ages settles in the city, the locals change their clothes for classic clothes and prepare to enjoy the show with minstrels, troubadours and even battles between knights.

 La Garrotxa Girona is one of the Catalan regions where the highest density of Romanesque buildings have reached our days, an interesting list of monuments of interest being preserved around Besalú and within a radius of kilometers that can be perfectly covered in one day:

-Just five kilometers from Besalú is located the town of Beuda, whose parish church, dedicated to Sant Feliú, is an interesting Romanesque building with three naves without a transept ending in three semicircular apses decorated on the outside with corner imposts
+Just five kilometers from Besalú is the town of Beuda, whose parish church, dedicated to Sant Feliú, is an interesting Romanesque building with three naves without a transept that ends in three semicircular apses decorated on the outside with corner imposts

 Its main portal, very simple, presents zoomorphic decoration in its eroded capitals, highlighting the original ironwork preserved in the entrance door for its originality.

 Also worth mentioning is the magnificent baptismal font deposited inside the temple, decorated with a register of arches that house different individualized figures.